 Two companies – Pfizer and Moderna – have applied for emergency use authorization from the U.S. Food and Drug Administration for their two-shot vaccine candidates, and more companies are expected to apply in the coming months.

 Our goal is to provide on-site COVID-19 shot clinics for companies, but we are waiting to learn more about how vaccine will be distributed across the country.
 With our 20+ years of experience with corporate flu shot clinics, we have a solid infrastructure that can be utilized for COVID-19 vaccination programs.

 Here is what we know based on information from the CDC:

-Limited COVID-19 vaccine may be available by late December 2020, but COVID-19 vaccine supply will increase substantially in 2021.
+Limited COVID-19 vaccine is available now, but COVID-19 vaccine supply will increase substantially in the spring.

 - Initially available COVID-19 vaccines will either be approved as licensed vaccines or authorized for use under an Emergency Use Authorization (EUA) issued by the U.S Food and Drug Administration (FDA).